iskalasrinivas/material_handling_robot/README.md

 Raja and Vamshi worked together on this implementation and alternate commits were made.
 The commits are made by the driver while the other person acted as navigator.

+# Presentation
+The presentation slides for this project can be found [here](https://docs.google.com/presentation/d/1pa_In_-e-sjF0GMJq2e1tROK6nKJeRI5j8uvjNo7ng0/edit?usp=sharing)
 # Assumptions
 - Obstacles are static
 - Speed of robot is limited.